 Over 100,000 licensed and qualified technicians have driven the standard and skill of the industry, and been the recipients of high level, nationally recognised training standards across the country.

 However, with every high performing sector there are challenges to maintain this level of excellence.

-Appropriate qualifications are the cornerstone of the ARCTick licence scheme and ARC Alternative Refrigerants Accreditation scheme, and accordingly we take the matter of the standard of training in achieving those qualifications extremely seriously.
+Appropriate qualifications are the cornerstone of the ARCTick licence scheme and ARC Green Scheme Accreditation, and accordingly we take the matter of the standard of training in achieving those qualifications extremely seriously.

 If you have any concerns over the quality of training for courses in the RAC sector, you can lodge a complaint through ASQA:

 The training industry regulator Australian Skills Quality Authority (ASQA) has just completed a review focusing ‘short course duration’, identifying it as a systemic risk across the vocational training sector.

 The review found that the long-term sustainability of the vocational education training (VET) system is at risk unless the issue of unduly short training is definitively addressed.

 "ARC has been working with ASQA on the issue of short course training delivey in the RAC sector for a number of years, providing ASQA with case studies on actual Certificate II and III training outcomes and durations which they use to assist with their investigations," said ARC CEO Glenn Evans.

 "ARC welcomes the findings of the report and we will continue to work with ASQA regarding refrigeration and air conditioning training to see that only high quality training is provided," said Mr Evans.